Built in Birmingham. Forged for the future.

 We have put together some helpful information on the research programme application process and supporting documents on our how to apply page.
 Please read this information carefully before completing your application.

-Recent PhD graduates from Birmingham Business School are now working in central banks, government departments, financial institutions, accountancy firms, supranational organisations, and multinational corporations.
+Recent PhD graduates from Birmingham Business School are now working in central banks, marketing agencies, government departments, financial institutions, market research companies, supranational organisations, and multinational corporations.
 Many also go on to forge successful academic careers at leading universities worldwide.

 Whatever you plan to do after your degree, the Careers Network offers a range of events and support services including networking opportunities, career coaching, one to one guidance, careers fairs and links with leading graduate recruiters.